Last Updated on

 Do you want to increase the amount of traffic to your art blog?

 I know I do.
-This is something I work on every day.
+Trying to generate more traffic to my artist website is something I work on every day, and I hope you do as well.

 Wouldn’t you like to have your posts listed higher in Google’s search?

-Just like your art, your writing skills become better over time.
-The difference between your art and your writing is your earliest artwork is probably not available for people to view, while your older blog posts are still available to be searched.
+The difference between your art and your writing is your earliest artwork is probably not available for people to view, while your older blog posts are still searchable.

 There is some good news.

-You can revise your older posts at any time and optimize the SERP and conversion rate.
-This is art marketing 101.
+The good news is that you can revise your older posts at any time and optimize the SERP and conversion rate.

 Every week I review and revise an old post.
 By putting this task in my weekly schedule, I am sure to keep my content up-to-date.